EntySec/CamOver/README.md

 ### Basic functions

-There are all CamOver basic functions that can be used to exploit specified device.
+There are all CamOver basic functions that can be used to exploit specified camera.

-* `connect(host)` - Connect specified defice by network address.
+* `connect(host)` - Connect specified camera by network address.
-* `exploit(device)` - Exploit connected device.
+* `exploit(camera)` - Exploit connected camera.

 ### Examples